Logo

 Can I keep US dividends in dollars?

-Yes, most brokers offer USD accounts to receive dividends in dollars.
+Yes, most brokers offer USD accounts to receive dividends in dollars without immediate conversion.

 🔗 Related Terms